diegodoumecq/joymap/README.md

 * Controller types
   * Add support for identifying types of controllers (need to wait for standardization between browsers)
   * Will be used for showing the right button prompts in-game
-  * Will be used for mapping the right buttons for the main gamepads and browsers (though its not clear yet if this is even necessary)
+  * Will be used for mapping the right buttons for the main gamepads and browsers by default (though its not clear yet if this is even necessary)
 * Rumble support
   * Check later for real support.
 All we have right now is for mobile devices
   * https://developer.mozilla.org/en-US/docs/Web/API/Vibration_API